gcalderone/ReusePatterns.jl/README.md

 ### Warning

 The **ReusePatterns.jl** package provides an implementation for the concepts described below, namely method forwarding and concrete subtyping, to pursue code reusing in the Julia language.
-However, the approaches suggested here are essentially workarounds, i.e. they work perfectly in most cases but may not work as expected in some corner case.
+However the approaches suggested here are essentially workarounds, i.e. they work perfectly in most cases, but may not work as expected in some corner case.
+A more fundamental tool, possibly built-in into the language, is required to solve the problem in all cases (a recent discussion is available [here](https://discourse.julialang.org/t/dataframes-jl-metadata/84544/94), see also the links at the end of this page).

-Use it at your own risk!

-Also, keep in mind that this package **is not** actively maintained, and will be updated only occasionally.
+As a consequence, this package **is no longer** actively maintained, and will be updated only occasionally.

-The issues addressed by **ReusePatterns.jl** had been discussed several times in the past (see links below) and more recently [here](https://discourse.julialang.org/t/dataframes-jl-metadata/84544/94), with no clear solution being identified by the community.
+**Use it at your own risk!**

 ______